Bryantdl7/darkstormdev/README.md

 # Darkstorm Servers' Development/Bug Tracker Team

-This is Darkstorms file repository!
+This is Darkstorm Servers GIT Repository!
 It is used for tracking issues, submitting feature requests, and maintaining files!

 ## Code Of Conduct